-In accordance with the rules of probate, the alleged beneficiaries applied for a grant of letters of administration, on the strength that the deceased had orally expressed her intention to bequeath all her possessions to two cousins, upon which she had written on a small sheet of plain paper, words echoing that sentiment, yet with only ‘signed’ at the foot of the document.
+In accordance with the rules of probate, the alleged beneficiaries applied for a grant of letters of administration on the strength that the deceased had orally expressed her intention to bequeath all her possessions to two cousins; upon which, she had written on a small sheet of plain paper, words echoing that sentiment, yet with only ‘signed’ at the foot of the document.

-Written on the reverse, and while upside down, were the two names of women who had since become untraceable.

-Keen to endorse the aims of the testator, the judge explained that perhaps the time was right for the application of the maxim omnia praesumunter rite esse acta meaning ‘all things are to be done in due form.’
+Written on the reverse, and while upside down, were the two names of women who had since become untraceable; and so, keen to endorse the aims of the testator, the judge explained that perhaps the time was right for the application of the maxim omnia praesumunter rite esse acta meaning ‘all things are to be done in due form.’

-It was further commented that at that time, the court felt it had extended its willingness to uphold the wishes of a testator to its fullest; however the judge felt that despite the presence of an attestation clause in Peverett, there was little to connect the names of the two women to the express desires of the deceased.
+It was further commented that at that time, the court felt it had extended its willingness to uphold the wishes of a testator to its fullest; however, the judge felt that despite the presence of an attestation clause in Peverett, there was little to connect the names of the two women to the express desires of the deceased.

 Despite this, and in keeping with the powers of a court to declare that which was clearly felt at the time of writing the will, the judge took the decision to further extend the boundaries, as there was no credible reason why the two signatures were entered on the reverse other than to attest and support the wishes of another, while reminding the parties that in In the Goods of Peverett it was held that: